-- 5) Signs that do not meet the policies and regulations of this program shall be removed or required to - (1) The following types of signs may be allowed in all shoreline environment designations: - a.
+- 1) Signs shall comply with the City's sign regulations. - 2) All signs shall be located and designed to minimize interference with vistas, viewpoints, and visual access to the shoreline. - 3) The following types of signs may be allowed in all shoreline environment designations: - a.
 Water navigational signs and highway signs necessary for operation, safety, and direction. - b.
-Public information signs directly relating to a shoreline use or activity. - Off-premise, freestanding signs for community identification, information, or directional purposes. - d.
-Site and institutional flags or temporary decorations customary for special holidays and similar events of a public nature. - 7) The following signs are prohibited: - a.
-Off-premises freestanding outdoor advertising signs and billboards. - Spinners, streamers, pennants, flashing lights, and other animated signs used for commercial purposes. - c.
-Signs placed on trees or other natural features. - d.
-Commercial signs for products, services, or facilities located off-site.
+Public information signs directly relating to a shoreline use or activity. - c.
+Off-premise, freestanding signs for community identification, information, or directional purposes. - d.
+Site and institutional flags or temporary decorations customary for special holidays and similar events of a public nature.